vault27/Foundation/crypto.md

 ## Assymetric encryption

 - If you encrypt data using someone’s public key, only their corresponding private key can decrypt it.
 On the other hand, if data is encrypted with the private key anyone can use the public key to unlock the message
+- Hybrid encryption - mix of symmetric encryption and assymetric
 - First is used for encryption
 - Second is used for digital signature
+- Third it is used for symmetric key exchange - usually with RSA - now it is changed to ECDH - Key Encapsulation Mechanism (KEM), seond symme tric part - data encapsulation mechanism - DEM
 - Rather slow and unsuitable for use with large quantities of data
+- Restricted length of messages it can encrypt
 - It’s usually deployed for authentication and negotiation of shared secrets, which are then used for fast symmetric encryption
 - RSA (named from the initials of Ron Rivest, Adi Shamir, and Leonard Adleman) - most popular
 - The recommended strength for RSA today is 2,048 bits, which is equivalent to about 112 symmetric bits
 - Not all digital signature algorithms function in the same way as RSA.
 In fact, RSA is an exception, because it can be used for both encryption and digital signing.
 Other popular public key algorithms, such as DSA and ECDSA, can’t be used for encryption and rely on different approaches for signing
+- You have to generate public and private key using particular algorithm
+- RSA-OAEP - the main standard for assymetric encryption with RSA
+- ECIES - The main standard for hybrid encryption with ECDH - symmtetric key is generated based on Diffie Hellman - most used
+- PKCS - public key cryptography standard
+- Textbook RSA standard - not secure
+- RSA PKCS 1.5 - not secure
+- PKCS 2.0 - 2.2 - RSA-OAEP

 ## Digital signature